Briton Career Connections

 - Neatness counts!
 Proof well for typing or grammar errors and use only clean copies of your cover letter.

-The staff in the Office of Career Development are happy to provide assistance as you develop your cover letter and provide critical review as needed.
+The staff in the Career and Internship Center are happy to provide assistance as you develop your cover letter and provide critical review as needed.
 Contact us!

 Steps to Your Future